Posts

 Autonomous Vehicles and Smart Transit

-Autonomous vehicles (AVs) are another frontier where Beijing is making significant strides.
-The city has established several pilot zones for self-driving technology, including autonomous buses and taxis.
-These vehicles are equipped with advanced sensors, lidar, and AI algorithms that enable them to navigate complex urban environments with minimal human intervention.
+Autonomous vehicles are another frontier where Beijing is making genuine strides.
+The city has established several pilot zones for self-driving technology, including autonomous bus and taxi services operating in defined areas of the city.
+These vehicles use advanced sensor suites, LiDAR, and AI-based perception to navigate urban environments with progressively less human intervention.

 Enhancing Accessibility and Inclusivity